 The Society publishes a bi-annual newsletter and sponsors several summer events, which are announced in local newspapers as well as in this website.

 Please take the time to read through these pages, noting that many offer sub-pages with photographs.
-The Newsletter pages include the most recent issues, while the Barn-Raising and Archives Expansion pages have all the details on our current Capital Campaign Challenge.
+The Newsletter pages include the most recent issues, while the Capital Campaign page has all the details on our ongoing expansion needs.

 Thank you for your interest in the Deer Isle-Stonington Historical Society!